Broken bones, or fractures, are common. They occur when the physical force exerted on the bone is stronger than the bone itself.

 - An open fracture is one in which the bone breaks through the skin.
 It may then recede back into the wound and not be visible through the skin.
 With an open fracture, there is a risk of a deep bone infection.

 Other treatments include rest, ice and compression.
 Elevation helps decrease pain and can speed healing.
 Ibuprofen is commonly used to decrease inflammation and relieve pain.
-Other pain relievers can be prescribed if needed.
+Other pain relievers can be prescribed if needed to help with pain and swelling.